 Legislation in 2008 mandated the creation of a unique early childhood identifier to be used by all agencies administering early childhood programs, including Head Start/Early Head Start and child care.
 A year later the Government Data Advisory Board (GDAB) was established to determine how to collect, share, use, and release data.
 The GDAB has members from multiple agencies and state, local, and private sector partners.
 The subcommittee responsible for early childhood works in partnership with the Early Childhood Leadership Commission, a public/private body housed in the Lieutenant Governor’s office that helps plan and coordinate early childhood initiatives in the state.

-Most recently, legislation was passed to create a GDAB subcommittee responsible for developing recommendations for implementing a universal application for use by all agencies and programs related to early care and education.
+In 2009, legislation was passed to create a GDAB subcommittee responsible for developing recommendations for implementing a universal application for use by all agencies and programs related to early care and education.
 A common application would ensure programs collect consistent data, making it easier to compare outcomes over time.
-The subcommittee remains in effect until July, 2013.
+The subcommittee remained in effect from August, 2010 until July, 2013.

 These efforts are taking place in parallel to the statewide Results Matter outcomes system administered by the Colorado Department of Education.
 The purpose of Results Matter is to promote the assessment of child learning and developmental progress, the collection of family outcomes information, and the use of child and family data to inform program and policy decisions.
 State-funded preschool, early intervention, and preschool special education programs are required to participate.
 Head Start/Early Head Start and child care programs can also input data; more than 95 percent of Head Start programs use Results Matter.
 Results Matter also assigns children a unique identifier which can be matched to the Colorado Department of Education’s student K-12 identifier.